mayur-kun/product-reco/README.md

 **2. Preprocess Textual Data:**
 * Convert text data to lowercase
+* Remove punctuation and duplicates from product names
 * Extract product and source entities from text using regular expressions
 * Calculate sentiment scores for reviews and titles using VADER